Marino, Dublin: Amenities

-Marino is home to schools including St Vincent de Paul Infants and Girls National School, Scoil Mhuire CBS and Ard Scoil Rís Secondary School, which are all located on Griffith Avenue, next to the parish church.
+Marino is home to schools including St Vincent de Paul Infants' and Girls' National School, Scoil Mhuire CBS and Ard Scoil Rís Secondary School, which are all located on Griffith Avenue, next to the parish church.
 Along Philipsburgh Avenue there is a strip of shops that serve the local people of Marino including a small supermarket, pharmacy, bakery, hairdressers and butchers.

 Marino is also home to Marino Institute of Education (MIE) which is a huge part of the suburban area as it offers a broad range of courses with over 1,300 students.
 It is located just North of the planned Garden city, along Griffith Avenue.
 Marino is also an approximately 20-minute walk to DCU All Hallows Campus and 30-minute walk to DCU St Patrick's Campus.

-Marino is home to St Vincents GAA Club, based at Pairc Naomh Uinsionn just off Malahide Road, bordering Donnycarney.
-St Vincents has produced many notable football and hurling players over the years.
+Marino is home to St Vincent's GAA Club, based at Pairc Naomh Uinsionn just off Malahide Road, bordering Donnycarney.
+St Vincent's has produced many notable football and hurling players over the years.
 The club fields successful senior sides and has a thriving juvenile section which caters for close to one thousand boys and girls.
 Marino AFC plays soccer on one of the greens.
 Marino/Fairview CY/LYMC is a pitch and putt and social club on Philipsburgh Avenue.

 Carlton Hall Community Centre, located on Shelmartin Avenue, provides the local community with many facilities including hosting karate and other sport and social classes.
 The Order of Malta Ambulance Corps has a unit in Marino which provides first aid cover to local events.